lgalaz/fullstack-javascript/react/Components_Props/explanation.md

 Components are the building blocks of a React UI.
 Props (short for properties) are inputs passed into components to configure how they render and behave.
 Components should be pure with respect to their props: given the same props, they should render the same output.

+React compares props by reference when deciding if a component can skip re-rendering (e.g., `React.memo`).
+Keeping props stable matters for performance-sensitive components.

 ## Function Components

 Function components are the modern, recommended way to write components.